kvietcong/osu-scraper/README.md

 ## Future Goals
 * Implement multithreading/processing to speed up the data fetching.
 (Hilariously slow rn)
 * Create a GUI that can make the experience a lot more intuitive
+* Refactor the code so it's not disgusting
 * Learn how to make this project an executable

 ## Built With